In this, the twelfth and final article, of our occult studies course, we discuss what the Soul really is and how we should describe it.

 Opposing schools of thought on the Soul

-If we turn to India for a moment we shall find a number of opposing schools of thought on Alaya, or the Soul, each teaching different doctrines.
+If we turn to India for a moment we find a number of opposing schools of thought on Alaya, or the Soul, each teaching different doctrines.
 With some the word has a double and even a threefold meaning.
 The Yogacharya system says Alaya is the universal Soul, Anima Mundi, and the Self of a progressed Adept.
 Aryasanga says that the soul has an absolute, eternal existence.
-In the Vishnu Purana we may read: "The indiscreet cause which is uniform, and both cause and effect, and which those who are acquainted with first principles, call Pradhana and Prakriti, is the incognisable Brahma who was before all.
+In the Vishnu Purana we may read: "The indiscreet cause which is uniform, and both cause and effect, and which those who are acquainted with first principles, call Pradhana and Prakriti, is the incognisable Brahma who was before all."
+The German Transcendentalists, like Hegel, with their 'Supreme Spirit' can be said to follow to a certain extent these Indian doctrines; whilst the schools of Schelling and Fichte have diverged widely from the primitive archaic conception of an 'Absolute Principle,' and have mirrored an aspect only of the basic idea of the Vedanta, whilst Hartmann with his pessimistic philosophy of the 'unconscious' comes perhaps closest of all European thinkers to the Hindu Advaitin doctrines.
+You can read more about these ideas in our investigation of the origins, philosophy, and principles and practise of yoga.

-We may be sure that the Soul is never sub- or un-conscious, whether the body it overshadows and guides (if it will allow the soul to do so), is aware of it or not, but the mind, closely knit to the physical brain, will not always allow the soul to transmit its divine warnings and messages.
+We may be sure that the Soul is never sub- or un-conscious, whether the body it overshadows and guides (if it will allow the Soul to do so), is aware of it or not, but the mind, closely knit to the physical brain, will not always allow the Soul to transmit its divine warnings and messages.
 The mind is that part of us which has complete and free choice to make the body act as it directs.
 We have separated the mind in many of our articles into the 'Higher' and 'lower' selves, and this is correct, and when people talk about 'being in two minds' about something, they unconsciously echo this truth.
 The more the Higher Self gravitates toward the material, the more will the lower self pamper, use, and spoil the body with its gross appetites.
-No matter how often the 'still small voice' of the soul sends its warnings, the mind of the gross and animal-like body of the lower evolved will ignore these warnings, and follow along its self-made path towards destruction of both mind and body.
+No matter how often the 'still small voice' of the Soul sends its warnings, the mind of the gross and animal-like body of the lower evolved will ignore these warnings, and follow along its self-made path towards destruction of both mind and body.
 The Soul can only watch in sorrow—and wait.
+An eternity of watching and waiting.

-When both body and mind are destroyed in the material sense, the body is resolved into its chemical parts which are slowly redistributed; the mind dwells in its material shell in the astral world, until the time of the next trial arrives, and it has to reincarnate again with the soul once more in touch with the new body and that old mind, which has erred so often in the past, misusing its free will, but at the same time learning its lessons.
-Will that mind benefit by its previous experiences and follow the path of right use-ness, so that it can finally join with the divine soul and take its place amongst the workers in finer spheres, and have done with earthly and material incarnations?
+When the body is destroyed in the material sense, it is resolved into its chemical parts which are slowly redistributed in matter.
+Meanwhile, the liberated Higher Mind dwells in its astral, but still material body in the Astral World, until the time of the next trial arrives, and it has to reincarnate again.
+Once more the Soul is in touch with the new body and that old mind, which has erred so often in the past, misusing its free will, but at the same time learning its lessons of material existence.
+Will that Higher Mind benefit by its previous experiences and follow the path of right use-ness, so that it can finally join with the Divine Soul and take its place amongst the workers in finer spheres, and have done with earthly and material incarnations?
 The Soul cannot tell; the mind must carve out its own staircase to heaven in its own way.

-But, please, do not forget that both Mind and Soul have the same identity, and are entwined in such a marvellous manner that they have always, each jointly and separately, full consciousness of their own ego; only the soul having full awareness of this inseparable mingling, on account of its peculiar divine wisdom.
-When the mind finally slakes off all material shackles, and has become without form or substance, it is ready to become fully aware of its twin identity with the soul.
-It loses nothing of its own consciousness, and the wisdom it has acquired during its millenniums on earth, and the final blending together only seems, to both soul and mind, to be a still greater awareness than either had before.
+But, please, do not forget that both Higher Mind and Soul have the same identity, and are entwined in such a marvellous manner that they have always, each jointly and separately, full consciousness of their own ego; only the Soul having full awareness of this inseparable mingling, on account of its peculiar divine wisdom.
+When the Higher Mind finally slakes off all material shackles, and has become without form or substance, it is ready to become fully aware of its twin identity with the Soul.
+It loses nothing of its own consciousness, and the wisdom it has acquired during its millenniums on earth, and the final blending together only seems, to both Soul and Higher Mind, to be a still greater awareness than either had before.
 Then the two-in-one shine forth in a truly majestic effulgence, and the greater work commences.
 Thus the purpose of incarnation is fulfilled, and spiritual marriage of Mind and Soul is consummated.

 The sex of the Soul